 - has a sudden and significant increase or decrease in account activity with little to no logical explanation or economic rationale

-- makes frequent transactions just below the $10,000 reporting threshold in an attempt to avoid being reported (known as structuring)
+- makes frequent transactions just below the $10,000 reporting threshold to avoid being reported (known as structuring)

 - makes transactions that are inconsistent with their established patterns of behaviour